 1. Deity Wall Paintings

-and Madhya Pradesh, mandanas are meant to protect the home and fireplace as well as to welcome gods into the house.
+Auspicious wall miniature paintings of Rajasthan and Madhya Pradesh, mandanas are meant to protect the home and fireplace as well as to welcome Gods into the house.
 Mud and cow dung are usually plastered on the walls, which are then painted white.
-The women of the house paint symbols like the swastika, the sun or the tree of life in black and red.
+The women of the house paint symbols like the swastika, the sun or the tree in black and red.
 Fortunate diagrams are drawn on the floor with rice paste, coloured powder, flower petals or grains of rice, often with symbolic signs.

 Traditionally painted on walls and floors by the women of Bihar to invoke divine protection, the humble Madhubani wall miniature painting has come a long way.
 Scenes from Hindu epics, fertility symbols, auspicious birds and beasts are drawn on walls with the paste of newly harvested rice.